-In 2023, the Commission received a request from members of the Legislature to assess whether and how the Commission might recommend implementing the Washington Health Trust (SB 5335) proposal as introduced in the 2023 legislative session, if the Commission considers it within their mission and a viable proposal.
-SB 5335 proposes the creation of the Washington Health Trust within the Washington Department of Health to provide coverage for a set of essential health benefits (EHB) to all Washington residents.
+In 2023, the Commission received a request from members of the Legislature to assess whether and how the Commission might recommend implementing the Washington Health Trust (Senate Bill (SB) 5335) proposal as introduced in the 2023 legislative session, and if the Commission considers it within their mission and a viable proposal.
+SB 5335 proposes the creation of the Washington Health Trust within the Department of Health (DOH) to provide coverage for a set of essential health benefits (EHB) to all Washington residents.

 In response to this request, the Commission voted to incorporate the assessment of SB 5335 into the Commission's work plan to the extent possible within the requested timeframe and available resources.
-At this time, it is not possible to recommend whether and how the Trust might be implemented because the Commission is still early in its universal health care system design work and a complete assessment of a proposed universal health care system will take time and careful consideration.
+At this time, it is not possible to recommend whether and how the Trust might be implemented because the Commission is still early in its universal health care system design work.
+A complete assessment of a proposed universal health care system will take time and careful consideration.
 Additionally, there are outstanding questions regarding the SB 5335 proposal that will need to be answered to determine whether it is a viable proposal and how it would be implemented.

-However, the Commission did examine areas of alignment between their work to date and SB 5335.
-Whole Washington accepted invitations to present to both the Commission and their subcommittee on finance (the Financial Technical Advisory Committee also referred to as FTAC) across several meetings. ^{1 &} ^{2 & 3} Specifically, this report includes an assessment of whether elements of the proposal align with the goals and planned activities of the Commission, including
+However, the Commission examined areas of alignment between their work to date and SB 5335.
+Whole Washington accepted invitations to present to the Commission and their Financial Technical Advisory Committee (FTAC) across several meetings. ^{1, 2, & 3} Specifically, this report includes an assessment of whether elements of the proposal align with the goals and planned activities of the Commission, including:

 - Eligibility

 - Enrollment

-- Benefits & Services
+- Benefits and services